 Work vehicle claims

 Employers must make sure that workers are fit and competent to operate workplace vehicles.
-If your employer does not maintain a safe workplace, including regular risk assessments and training, and you are injured in a workplace vehicle incident you may be able to claim compensation.
-Our experienced accident at work claims team can advise you about starting your compensation claim if you have been injured in a workplace vehicle incident.
+If your employer does not maintain a safe workplace, including regular risk assessments and training, and you are injured in a workplace vehicle incident, you may be able to claim compensation.

 Get help today